cmd1982/qr-safeshare/README.md

 # QR SafeShare

-QR SafeShare is a free and open source tool that lets you split and combine secrets (passwords, recovery phrases, or notes) into multiple QR codes.
+QR SafeShare is a free tool that lets you split and combine secrets (passwords, recovery phrases, or notes) into multiple QR codes.
 It supports **XOR splitting** and **Shamir’s Secret Sharing** for secure and flexible backups.
 All processing happens fully locally in your browser — nothing is ever sent to a server.